 The State Government charges may vary depending on the purpose of the security purchased.
 For example the charges will differ if you buy an owner occupied property as a First Home Owner or as the one who has owned a property before.

 Each state in Australia has its own unique scale of charges and we have all these available within our stamp duty calculator.
-In 2014 we updated our stamp duty calculator with the one from Stamp Duty Calc.
+In 2014 we updated our calculator with the stamp duty calculator from stampdutycalc.com.au.
 Now you don't need Flash and can use calculator on all your mobile devices.
 Stamp Duty Calculator also includes mortgage registration fee and transfer fee for each state.